 Physical Characteristics & Colors

 These bunnies come in over 30 different colors!
-According to recent surveys by the American Rabbit Breeders Association (ARBA), the most popular colors in the US for 2025 are:
+According to the American Rabbit Breeders Association (ARBA), the most popular colors include:

 - Broken: A white body with patches of another color like black or blue.